Society of Hispanic Professional Engineers By-Laws

 Secretary

 c.
-Provide a Calendar of Events per semester.
+Provide a Calendar of Events regularly per semester such as holidays, major school events, school time off, etcetera

 e.
 Provide support during conferences.